 Like the example given above, this case cannot further be reduced.

-A fundamental way to deal with mixed fractions is by turning it into an improper fraction which is a different kind of fraction that has a greater numerator than the denominator.
+A fundamental way to deal with mixed fractions is by turning them into an improper fraction which is a different kind of fraction that has a greater numerator than the denominator.

 Supposed that we have this mixed fraction: